sikoried/sequence-learning/Readme.md

 	Learn how to model complex sequences of arbitrary length that prohibit explicit modeling, such as in large vocabulary speech recognition or choreographies in sports.
 	Here we will combine what we've discussed so far: prefix trees, n-gram models and efficient search.

-- **June 6: Sequence Kernels for Classification.**
+- **June 5: Sequence Kernels for Classification.**

 	We'll take a little detour into how to leverage basic classification algorithms for sequence classification, and demonstrate its use for speaker identification.

 - **June 12: Neural Networks.**

-	A brief introduction to neural networks: fundamentals, topographies, training and embeddings.
+	A brief introduction to neural networks: fundamentals, topologies, training and embeddings.
 	We'll skip implementing the details and use tensorflow for the examples.
 Did you know that you could program _fizzbuzz_ as a neural network?

 - **June 19: Case Study: LVCSR.**